Pictured are the cast of Happy Days, John Lennon and a young Julian Lennon in 1974.

 Filmmakers Nick Esdaile and Joe Fellows made a great short film about how it all came together.
 You can win a copy of the limited edition “Mr. Kite” print yourself by signing up for the Kite newsletter.

-One from the DM archives: In 1964, future Crass drummer Penny Rimbaud, then known by his given name of Jeremy Rattner, appeared on the Ready Steady Go! music program to receive an award from Beatle John Lennon.
+In 1964, future Crass drummer Penny Rimbaud, then known by his given name of Jeremy Rattner, appeared on the Ready Steady Go! music program to receive an award from Beatle John Lennon.
 He’d won a contest for producing artwork inspired by “I Wanna Hold Your Hand.”

 The prizes were copies of the LPs Mingus by Charlie Mingus and Dmitri Shostakovich’s Cello Concerto.
 This anecdote appears in Rimbaud’s autobiography, Shibboleth: My Revolting Life.